Epasym/Bank-Sys/README.md

 # Bank-Sys
-A very simple banking application
+A very simple banking application in Java